All About Adult Brain Tumors

 What is the brain?

-The brain is comprised of nerve cells (called neurons), which carry signals, and the cells that support these nerve cells (called glial cells).
+The brain is made up of nerve cells (called neurons), which carry signals, and the cells that support these nerve cells (called glial cells).
 There are a number of different types of glial cells, all with different names and functions.
 The glial cells outnumber the neurons in the brain by a ratio of 10:1.

-What are brain tumors?
+What is brain cancer?

 Certain hereditary disorders can predispose someone to the development of certain brain tumors, but only about 5% of primary brain tumors have known hereditary factors.
 Genetic diseases like neurofibromatosis type 1, neurofibromatosis type 2, von Hippel-Lindau disease, and tuberous sclerosis are all associated with an increased risk of developing a primary brain tumor.

 How can I prevent brain tumors?

 Currently, there are no ways to prevent primary brain tumors.